nl-digigo/ICDD-NL/docs/validation/4_LinkDatasetValidation.md

 ## Link dataset validation
-Link datasets are listed in the index.rdf file and can be found in the 'payload triples' folder in an ICDD container.
+Link datasets are listed in the index.rdf file and can be found in the 'payload triples' folder in NEN-EN-ISO 21597-1:2020 containers.
 These link datasets must comply with the standard and consequently a set of checks can be developed.

-The following list contains a set of validation checks regarding rdf files in the 'Payload triples' folder of the container.
+The following list contains a set of validation checks regarding rdf files in the 'Payload triples' folder of a NEN-EN-ISO 21597-1:2020 container.

 id   | description   |extra   |
 --- | --- | ---